Accuracy in referencing every piece of literature you use during the course of your research is essential.

-The Library receives a print copy of every Doctoral and Masters by Research thesis, which you can find by searching SOLAR.
+The Library receives a print copy of every Doctoral and Masters by Research thesis, which you can find via Library Search.

 We have a collection of full-text Electronic Theses on USIR.
 This includes both past and present theses written by postgraduate researchers and staff at Salford.

-If you are nearing completion of your degree and would like help putting your thesis in USIR please contact The Library.
+If you need help putting your thesis in USIR, please contact the Research Support Team.

 See Finding Theses [pdf] for advice about finding theses from the University of Salford, and other universities both in the UK and worldwide.

 The following titles may be of interest.